Merit Scholarships. Here are some tips to maximize your aid.

 Merit aid is available.
-The right applications to the right schools is rewarded.
+The right applications to the right schools are rewarded.
 The most remarkable aspect of this admissions cycle is the amount of aid students received both because they selected the right schools for their profile and submitted excellent applications.

 Congratulations to all seniors and the hard work they put into achieving their successes.
 We can’t wait to sing this song next year as well.